a-pinault/TeamConnections/README.md

 **Team Connections app** is a self-service Powerapps application template that you can implement for your company.

-Its purpose?
-Respond to the challenge of getting back to the office, by creating connections with your colleagues.
+*Its purpose ?* Respond to the challenge of getting back to the office, by creating connections with your colleagues.

 The main feature of the application is to be able to choose your days of attendance in the office according to the presence indicated by your colleagues.
 It also allows you to share your best memories with colleagues, to have an overview of upcoming events, and to list the most useful resources for your team.